MLatCezeaux/intro_numpy/README.md

 ---

-### Instructions To execute notebooks into colab
+#### Instructions to run notebooks into colab

-   1. Upload files (data or module): open the left panel, go to tap `Files` and go to `Upload`
+   1. Upload files data or module: open the left panel (small gray arrow), go to tab `Files` and go to `Upload`
-   2. Import local module: the normal `import my_module` will not work and you need to import the file as follow (after uploading the my_module.py file):
+   2. Import local module: the normal `import my_module` will not work and you need to import the file as follow (after uploading the `my_module.py` file):
 ```python
 from importlib.machinery import SourceFileLoader
 module = SourceFileLoader('my_module', 'my_module.py').load_module()